New projects from third funding round

 PMI IMPACT’s third funding round aims to further our work fighting illicit trade and its negative real-life consequences.

-“The new round focuses on funding projects aimed at reducing or preventing illegal trade,” he added, “as well as countering the negative consequences of illegal trade for individuals, their families, and communities.
+We support projects that foster partnerships and create synergies to enable sustainable solutions in the illegal trade battle.
+We fund projects aimed at reducing or preventing illegal trade, as well as countering the negative consequences of illegal trade for individuals, their families, and communities.

 Sharpening the focus on illicit trade prevention